-- Do not be enticed into sending retaliatory messages or posts. • - Do not do nothing if you see any messages or posts which are hurtful or intending to cause harm, you MUST report this to the school.
-You can be sanctioned as complicit in a cyberbullying offence later on if it is discovered that you were a 'bystander' (e.g. party to an online conversation, even you weren't contributing to it) and did not report the bullying.
-You are a bystander if you read it, see it, or hear about it. - Accompany the victim to a trusted adult or suggest that you see their Tutor or Divisional Head on their behalf. - If possible, save the evidence of the bullying via screenshots or, if possible, by taking a photo of the screen.
-You should not do this if there is any content on screen which is sexually explicit.
-Instead, write a description of what you have seen and then date and sign it. - Remember to report the post if it's on a social networking site.
-(See Appendix 1 below for detailed tips on how • to protect yourself and report offensive posts on Social Media Platforms).
+- Do not be enticed into sending retaliatory messages or posts. - Do not forward unkind messages (or inappropriate images) to others; you then become complicit in the wrongdoing. - Do not do nothing if you see any messages or posts which are hurtful or intending to cause harm, you MUST report this to the school.
+You can be sanctioned as complicit in a cyberbullying offence later on if it is discovered that you were a 'bystander' (e.g. party to an online conversation, even though you weren't contributing to it) and did not report the bullying.
+You are a bystander if you read it, see it, or hear about it.

+- Accompany the victim to a trusted adult or suggest that you see their Tutor or Divisional Head on their behalf. - If possible, save the evidence of the bullying via screenshots2. - Remember to report the post if it's on a social networking site.
+(See below for more tips on how to protect yourself and report offensive posts on Social Media Platforms).